 as though it is solved, even the tiniest of gaps or cracks in your roofing

 or flashings can lead to costly damage.

-If you live in the Dallas area and are in need of a quality roof professional, give Elite Roofing and Consulting a call.
+If you live in the Midlothian area and are in need of a quality roof professional, give Elite Roofing and Consulting a call.
 They are not only up-to-date with the most modern in roofing technology and options, but are available for everything from inspecting your roof, repairing your roof, or replacing your roof altogether.